How Spatial Join Works in GIS

 Before you run a spatial join, you have to select a spatial join type.
 That is, the proximity the spatial join will search for.

-Here are the most common spatial join types.
+Based on their spatial relationships, here are the most common spatial join types.

 Two features touch at any location